Classic Motorcycle Build

 Front Wheel Removal

 On the bottom of the right-side fork, remove the 5/16 x 1-1/4" pinch bolt.
-Then remove the right-side axle nut with a 15/16" socket.
+The right-side axle nut requires a 15/16" socket.
 The axle can be tapped through from the right side with a soft mallet.

 An alternative way is to slip a large screwdriver through the left-side axle, grab the screwdriver with both hands, then twist and pull the axle out.